|Ryan Popowich||Rep Coordinator|| firstname.lastname@example.org |

 Once teams are selected, they will be assigned team Jerseys for which a post dated cheque will be required as a deposit and will be forwarded to the CMBA Equipment Director to hold until the return and inspection of the jersey.

 Outside of the required standard baseball equipment (bat, glove, helmet & personal protection), Selected Individual Players will also be responsible for the following:

-The Player Evaluation Process *A Tryout Fee of $50 is included in the CMBA AAA Rep Registration fee*
+The Player Evaluation Process *A Tryout Fee is included in the CMBA AAA Rep Registration fee*

 In February/March, players who have registered for the Rep Baseball program and are willing to make the commitment necessary, will be required to attend the evaluation sessions for their registered division.
 If a player is not registered prior to tryouts, they will not be allowed to attend the evaluation process.
 The evaluations (tryouts) are conducted under the direction of the CMBA Board and independent evaluators.
 Evaluations will be based on the players age category, skill, development potential, perceived dedication, sportsmanship and coachability.
 This enables the player to be placed at the skill level that is appropriate for them.